crispinalan/tikicalendar/README.md

 ## Libadwaita

-The GNOME project uses a library called libadwaita which I believe is like a companion library for Gtk4 as you have to include both the libadwaita and Gtk libraries in a GNOME project.
-From what I can make out, libadwaita is a Gtk4 library for implementing the GNOME Human Interface Guidelines using the [Adwaita](https://en.wikipedia.org/wiki/Adwaita_(design_language)) design language.
-So if I undertand things correctly, Gtk4 is used for UI elements (e.g. buttons, text entry widgets) and layout managers while libadwaita provides GNOME styling and behaviour for these widgets.
+From what I can make out libadwaita is a GNOME specific version of Gtk4 which takes control of the look and feel of the user interface.
+It seems that you have to use a GNOME project source code template which replaces GTK_TYPE_APPLICATION with ADW_TYPE_APPLICATION.
+The Gtk application header #include <gtk/gtk.h> has to be changed to #include <libadwaita.h> and the build system has be modified to find the libadwaita library.
+Otherwise, libadwaita uses the Gtk API but the application style is different with windows for example having rounded corners.
 It also adds things like notifications and animations.

-I have avoided using libadwaita keeping this a Gtk4 only project.
-A simple notification system has been implemented using libnotify in this project.
+This is not a libadwaita project but a Gtk4 only project.
+The project focus is on improving the current code base, removing functions which are to be deprecated Gtk4.10 and adding further calendar features.

 ## Versioning